Sarah Natochenny: Career

 Natochenny voiced Alicia in the 2006 video game Bullet Witch.
 In 2009, she appeared in videos on the comedy website CollegeHumor.
 In 2019, she won the Outstanding Animation or Gaming - Demo, Best Voiceover award from the Society of Voice Arts and Sciences.
 In 2020, she co-starred in the live action pilot I Adore Dolores, which was one of No Budge's top picks of the year.
 She also appeared in three videos for Vanity Fair, talking about the dubbing process and improvising as never-before-seen characters.

 Natochenny has appeared on multiple episodes of The George Lucas Talk Show.
-She is also a film editor, having worked as the primary editor on documentaries for networks such as MSNBC and an assistant editor on the films Life of Crime, Cold Comes the Night, Worst Friends, and Cruise.
+She is also a film editor, having worked as the primary editor on documentaries for networks such as MS NOW and an assistant editor on the films Life of Crime, Cold Comes the Night, Worst Friends, and Cruise.

 Personal life

 Natochenny describes herself as Russian-American and discussed speaking fluent Russian in a 2020 interview with ComicsBeat.
 She splits her time between Los Angeles and New York City.
-She has been open about her struggles with depression.
+She has been open about her past struggles with depression.

 Natochenny has a cat named after Pikachu.
-Inspired by a Pokémon episode that dealt with death, Natochenny and fellow voice actress Lisa Ortiz co-founded Voices for Fosters, a charity dedicated to helping rescued animals find permanent homes and advising people on how to foster them.
+Inspired by a Pokémon episode that dealt with death, Natochenny and fellow voice actress Lisa Ortiz co-founded Voices for Fosters, an organization dedicated to helping rescued animals find permanent homes and advising people on how to foster them.
 Their website states, "Our goal is to bring the joy of pet companionship to people who didn't think they had the time, end euthanasia and improve care standards for all animals."